Abdul Monem (entrepreneur): Early life

 Abdul Monem was born on 5 January 1937 in Brahmanbaria District.
 He studied civil engineering.
-Abdul Monem was married.
 He had two sons and three daughters.
 His sons, ASM Mainuddin Monem, and ASM Mohiuddin Monem, are the Deputy Managing Directors of Abdul Monem Limited.
-His daughter Dr. Farhana Monem, chairperson of GME Group has got Best Women Tax Payer Award by Bangladesh government for five consecutive years.
+His daughter, Farhana Monem, the chairperson of GME Group got Best Women Tax Payer Award by Bangladesh government for five consecutive years.

 Career

-In 1956, Abdul Monem founded Abdul Monem Limited.
+In 1956, Monem founded Abdul Monem Limited.
 He started the company with a capital of 20 thousand taka.
 Abdul Monem served as the Director of NCC Bank, National Life Insurance Company Limited, and Pragati Insurance Limited.
 He bought out K Rahman and Company in 1982.
 He then started working as an official bottler of Coca-Cola Bangladesh.
 From 1984 to 1995, he served as the chairperson of the Mohammedan Sporting Club.

 Awards and honors

-In 2014, Abdul Monem was awarded the Presidential Medal for his contribution to the industrial development of Bangladesh.
+In 2014, Monem was awarded the Presidential Medal for his contribution to the industrial development of Bangladesh.
 In 2015, Abdul Monem founded 216 acre Abdul Monem Economic Zone, one of the first private economic zones in Bangladesh, in Manikganj District.

-Abdul Monem was awarded the Lifetime achievement award in the Twelve Presents Rise Above All of 2019.
+Monem was awarded the Lifetime achievement award in the Twelve Presents Rise Above All of 2019.

 Death

-Abdul Monem was admitted to Square Hospital on 17 May 2020.
-He died on 31 May 2020 at the Combined Military Hospital, Dhaka, where he was transferred to, from a stroke.
+Monem was admitted to Square Hospital on 17 May 2020.
+He died on 31 May at the Combined Military Hospital, Dhaka, where he was transferred to, from a stroke.
 He was buried in his family graveyard in Brahmanbaria District.